know1stranger/lasa_assignment/README.md

 ## Roadmap

-- To stop posting to Reposotries if their aren't any changes from user.
-- To server web pages with HTTPS.
+>- To server web pages with HTTPS.
-- Convert Spring MVC app to API (Rest-ful API).
+>- Convert Spring MVC app to API (Rest-ful API).
 Gives flexibility to integrate with different view technologies.
 As it would become light-wright and gives leverage to spin multiple servers to host this as a service.
 It will help to handle traffic high-volumes.
-- Convert to REST based api and handle json messages.
+>- Convert to REST based api and handle json messages.
 Query params can be reduced to give generic info rather giving out (secure) contact info.
-- Support disturbuted transactions when  delete and update are happening.
+>- Support disturbuted transactions when  delete and update are happening.
-- To add few more test source code to improve code coverage.
+>- To add few more test source code to improve code coverage.
 (Write test for web layer.)
-- Add support for PIT mutation testing for having maintainable code.
+>- Add support for PIT mutation testing for having maintainable code.
-- To refine log level for all layers and environments.
+>- To refine log level for all layers and environments.
-- To fully support toggle feature for ElasticSearch (getting flag from DB / another service).
+>- To fully support toggle feature for ElasticSearch (getting flag from DB / another service).
-- To use Spring AOP for keeping ElasticSearch index in sync with Database operation. (for CURD operation)
+> To use Spring AOP for keeping ElasticSearch index in sync with Database operation. (for CURD operation)

 ### Development Assumption

-1) For better search results - Indexing for ElasticSearch is done at the time the application is booting.
+> 1) For better search results - Indexing for ElasticSearch is done at the time the application is booting.
-2) When on Contacts tabs, aLl contacts to be listed before user performing any search.
+> 2) When on Contacts tabs, aLl contacts to be listed before user performing any search.
-3) Associated Created Date only to Contact entity.
+> 3) Associated Created Date only to Contact entity.
-4) Date stored in Local time not UTC to support timezone.
+> 4) Date stored in Local time not UTC to support timezone.
-5) Created Date is not the same as Updated Date, which is not a table coloumn for now.
+>5) Created Date is not the same as Updated Date, which is not a table coloumn for now.
-6) (Edit Screen) First Name and Last Name don't accept digits.
+> 6) (Edit Screen) First Name and Last Name don't accept digits.
-7) All updates/deletes performed in a transaction.
+> 7) All updates/deletes performed in a transaction.
 To keep index in sync with DB.

-## Supported Features
+>## Supported Features

 1) All text fields will be considered case insensitive
 2) All search inputs will have implicit trailing * as wildcard.